 Nudges, norms, or just contagion: What explains (non) sustainable behavior?
 Carolin Zorell has published an article in the journal Sustainability about (non)sustainable choices in a restaurant setting in which she focuses on the importance of the social...

-Magnus Boström receives founding for a project about lifestyle changes
+Magnus Boström receives funding for a project about lifestyle changes

-Magnus Boström has received founding from the Swedish Research Council Formas.
+Magnus Boström has received funding from the Swedish Research Council Formas.
 The name of the project is: ”Learning to consume less: Can experiences during the Covid-19 pandemic trigger lifestyle transformation?”